ttsiodras/3D-on-a-ZX-Spectrum-48K/README.md

 # Next steps

-Now all I need to do is wait for my retirement... so I can use my electroncis knowledge to revive my Speccy, and test this code on the real thing, not just on the Free Unix Spectrum Emulator :-)
+Now all I need to do is wait for my retirement... so I can use my electronics knowledge to revive my Speccy, and test this code on the real thing, not just on the Free Unix Spectrum Emulator :-)